socrates-it/site-source/content/registration.md

 ## What will I pay for?
 You will pay the cost of:

-* **unconference’s services**:<br />the total amount will be about 3.000€ and it will be divided between all attendees.
+* **unconference’s services**:<br />the total amount will be 2.400€+VAT and it will be divided between all attendees and possible sponsors.
 You will pay your part at the checkout.<br /><br />
-* **2 nights full-board + the city tax**:<br /> the hotel has both twin or double rooms.
-If there is someone you are willing to share the room with, please let us know when you register.
-If you don’t know anyone, don’t worry: we will do our best to find you a suitable roommate ;-)
+* **2 nights full-board + the city tax**:<br />the hotel has both twin or double rooms.
+If there is someone you are willing to share the room with, feel free to book the double room.
+If you don’t know anyone, don’t worry: sign in the [Sofware Crafters #italian channel](http://bit.ly/SlackSocrates) on Slack and find a suitable roomate.
 <br />
 <br />